bkapolicefund/solana-server-health-alarm/README.md

 NOTE: YOU MUST INSTALL THE JAVA JDK AND THE POSTFIX MTA

+BUT BEFORE YOU SET UP POSTFIX YOU SHOULD SET THE HOSTNAME AND MAILNAME FIRST LIKE THIS

+put the domain name only with no subdomain in the /etc/hostname file

+like this

+    echo 'mydomain.com' > /etc/hostname

+then set the hostname in the server memory

+    hostname -F /etc/hostname

+THEN ADD THE POSTFIX MTA

     apt install postfix openjdk-11-jdk

 be sure to set the mailname of your validator postfix mta to